ghoomfrog/silili/README.md

 **In Min Si:**

+- *im* is a downward flat hand above the head.
 - *li* is a downward flat hand with touching forward-pointing fingers, but with a downward thumb.
 - *sitin* is a forward flat hand with touching fingers, but with a forward thumb.
 - *tamla* is an upward flat hand with side-pointing fingers.